 Early Career and Achievements

-Neeraj Chopra won a gold medal in the 2016 IAAF World U20 Championships in Poland, set a world junior record of 86.48 meters, and became the first Indian athlete to achieve a world record.
+Neeraj Chopra won a gold medal in the 2016 IAAF World U20 Championships in Poland.
+He set a world junior record of 86.48 meters and became the first Indian athlete to achieve a world record.
 In 2017 at Asian Athletics Championships, Neeraj won gold with a throw of 85.23 meters.
-In August 2018, Neeraj made his Asian Games debut, where he threw a distance of 88.06 meters to win India’s first-ever gold medal in the Javelin throw event.
+In August 2018, in his Asian Games debut, Neeraj threw a distance of 88.06 meters to win India’s first-ever gold medal in the Javelin throw event.

-For his outstanding performance in Javelin sports in 2018, Neeraj was awarded Arjuna Award and was further rewarded by the army with an out-of-turn promotion to subedar in November 2018.
+For his outstanding performance in Javelin sports in 2018, Neeraj was awarded Arjuna Award.
+He was also rewarded by the army with an out-of-turn promotion to subedar in November 2018.
 In preparation for the 2020 Tokyo Olympics, which were postponed to 2021, Neeraj Chopra started training under his German coach Uwe Hohn, who focused on improving Neeraj’s throwing technique.